lnashier/fastly/docs/project.md

   - plain/text
   - application/octet-stream
   - multipart/form-data
-    - App allows one file per request.
+    - App will allow one file per request.
 - App will support the following functions:
     - Store the object
     - Retrieve the object by key